Blake Mycoskie: Personal life

-Mycoskie lives in Jackson, Wyoming.
-He divorced his ex-wife, Heather Lang in 2020.
-They have one son, Summit, and one daughter, Charlie.
+Mycoskie lived in Jackson, Wyoming, before relocating to the San Francisco Bay Area.
+He married Heather Lang in 2012 and divorced her in 2020; they have one son and one daughter.
+His second marriage was to Molly Holm in 2023.

 Mycoskie also provides financial support to Wubetu Shimelash, a young boy from Ethiopia.
 He has been Shimelash's financial benefactor, supporting his education.

 Mycoskie is an avid golfer, fly fisher, surfer and adventure athlete, who enjoys rock climbing and polo.
 He is an investor at Urban Golf Performance, and Athletic Brewing Company; and was a participant of the Sexiest Bachelor in America Pageant.